IndrajeetPatil/Advanced-R-exercises/_book/Function-factories.md

 }
 ```

-**A5.** In case closures are not used, the counts are stored in the global variable, which can be modified by other processes or even deleted.
+**A5.** In case closures are not used in this context, the counts are stored in a global variable, which can be modified by other processes or even deleted.

 ```r